|Cash Back Rating:||4.3 / 5|

 If, however, you don’t frequent either Amazon.com or Whole Foods, and you still want to earn rewards, you might be better off with a different rewards card.
-The Blue Cash Preferred Card from American Express, for instance, touts 6% cash back at U.S. supermarkets (on up to $6,000 in spending per year, then 1%) and 3% cash back at gas stations.
-You’ll forgo the annual fee for the first year and pay a $95 annual fee after, which might be steep for some, but is still cheaper than a $139 Amazon Prime membership.
+The Blue Cash Preferred® Card from American Express, for instance, touts 6% cash back at U.S. supermarkets (on up to $6,000 in spending per year, then 1%) and 3% cash back at U.S. gas stations.
+You’ll pay a $95 annual fee ($0 intro annual fee for the first year), which might be steep for some, but is still cheaper than a $139 Amazon Prime membership.

 All reviews are prepared by CreditCards.com staff.
 Opinions expressed therein are solely those of the reviewer and have not been reviewed or approved by any advertiser.
 The information, including card rates and fees, presented in the review is accurate as of the date of the review.
 Check the data at the top of this page and the bank’s website for the most current information.